andykallian/pvsneslib/Meta-Sprites.md

 ## Playing with dynamic engine and metasprites

-In your main C file, initialize the dynamic sprite engine with the correct avlue for large and small sprite mode.
+In your main C file, initialize the dynamic sprite engine with the correct value for large and small sprite mode.

 In our example, we use 0x0000 for large sprites and 0x1000 for small ones, with the sprites 32x32 and 16x16 for large and small sprites.
 We also need to add the refresh flag to the 1st oambuffer entry to allow the dynamic engine to store the first graphics in vram.